gocd/docs.go.cd/user/extension_points/writing_go_task_plugins.md

 }
 ```

-Now, the configuration UI looks like this, when trying to save a message
-which is not of length 5:
+Now, the configuration UI looks like this, when trying to save a message which is not of length 5:

 ![](../resources/images/cruise/task_plugin/EchoTaskSaveError.png)

-© ThoughtWorks Studios, 2010